jh3nd3rs0n/jargyle/README.md

 ## 1. Introduction

-Jargyle is a Java SOCKS5 server that has the following implemented:
+Jargyle is a SOCKS5 server that has the following implemented:

 SOCKS5 methods: